cdeutsch/MVC3-Boilerplate/README.markdown

 * Updated modernizr to 2.0.6
 * Fixed bug in jquery.validate.unobtrusive.js so it works with new version of jQuery
 * Updated HTML5 Boilerplate to 2.0
+* Changed the HTML Helper DeleteLink to FormPostLink because it can be used to do more then just delete.
+* Added FormPostButton HTML Helper.

 ### 8/9/2011 ###
 * Added $.cancelAjaxIfRunning function.